-Anyone ever tried to sell used clothes online?
+Anyone ever tried to sell used clothes for cash?

 If you have, you probably know what a giant headache it can be.
 From fielding questions from people wanting to know which brand your Topshop dress is, to the constant queues at the post office, trying to sell used clothes can sometimes feel like waaaay more trouble than it’s worth.
 And by, “sometimes,” I mean, “almost all the time.”
 Over the years, however, I have experimented with a few different methods of selling used clothes for cash, and today I thought I’d list some of them, for those of you who’re currently standing in the middle of a clothes mountain, thinking, “NOW what?”.